AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 - RC Servo  Support

 # Compatiblity
 This software works with LinuxCNC 2.8, 2.9 and 2.10.
+For 2.8 however you have to change #!/usr/bin/python3.9 in the first line of arduino.py to #!/usr/bin/python2.7.

 You should be able to use any Arduino, currently Tested are:
 Arduino Mega 2560